-3.2.3 Guidelines on Assessments, Homework and Performance Task
+3.2.5 Guidelines on Assessments, Homework and Performance Task

 - a.
-Make-up written summative assessments shall only be given upon submission of an absence slip secured from IS-SDFO.
-Refer to the Matrix on Approval of Absences. - b.
-Make-up written summative assessments will be taken by the student within 1 week upon return to school.
-Schedule of summative assessments shall be coordinated with the strand adviser/ subject teacher. - c.
-Performance Tasks must be completed during the prescribed period. - d.
-Late submission and conduct of a performance tasks may be given/ allowed.
-However, a corresponding deduction from the total raw score for every late performance tasks shall be applied. - e.
-No laboratory exercises shall be given for any absences, whether excused or unexcused. - f.
-A student who fails to take the scheduled trimester examinations may be given a special exam upon presentation of an absence slip secured from IS-SDFO.
+Make-up summative assessments may be given upon submission of an approved excuse letter and shall be taken by the student within 1 week upon return to school.
+Schedule of summative assessments shall be coordinated with the class adviser/subject teacher. - b.
+No make-up summative assessments shall be given for unexcused absence. - c.
+Appropriate homework can be assigned to all students from Monday to Thursday.
+No homework is to be given during Fridays in subjects conducted on a daily basis or at least 3 or 4 times a week.
+However, for subjects held twice or once a week, Friday homework is allowed and acceptable. - d.
+No written assessments should be given every Monday except for subjects held twice or once a week. - e.
+A student who fails to take the scheduled trimester examinations may be given a special exam upon presentation of his parent's/ guardian's excuse letter.
+If the said absence is due to illness, a medical certificate must be attached to the letter of excuse.
 The special exam will only be given after the scheduled trimestral examination.
-No advance examination will be given to the student. - g.
+No advance examination will be given to the student.

+- f.
 Examination starts from the moment the test paper is handed over to the student up to the moment the same test paper is taken back.
-Late examinees shall be allowed to take the exam but shall never be given time extension. - h.
-Students are expected to observe all examination rules and procedures that are enforced by the proctor. - i.
-A student who has committed a Major Offense on Cheating will automatically receive a grade of 65% on that particular assessment. - j.
-Research-related outputs and capstone projects for Grades 11 and 12 will be done under the supervision of the subject teacher or research adviser.
-For projects that will be completed outside the school premises, the student must follow guidelines on off-campus activities.
+Late examinees shall be allowed to take the exam but shall never be given time extension. - g.
+Students are expected to observe all examination rules and procedures that are enforced by the Proctor. - h.
+Performance Tasks must be completed at the prescribed period and must be done in school. - i.
+A student who has committed a Major Offense on Cheating will automatically receive a grade of 65% on that particular assessment.

-3.2.4 Change of Track/ Strand

-Change of track or strand will only be allowed during the prescribed period of the 2nd Trimester of Grade 11.
-However, students who would like to shift to STEM will only be allowed after one academic year.
-A prescribed form shall be secured, completed and submitted to the SHS Academic Office in Laguna or Manila campus subject for evaluation and approval.

-3.2.5 Extra/Co-Curricular Grade
+3.2.6 Extra/Co-Curricular Grade